Jesterhearts/tether-map/README.md

 ## Safety notes and pointer semantics

-- `Ptr` is a compact, non‑generational handle to an entry.
-It remains valid until that entry is removed from the map.
+- `Ptr` is a compact handle to an entry.
+By default it is **non-generational** where it remains valid until that entry is removed from the map.
 After removal, the pointer should not be used as the same `Ptr` value may be reused for a different entry later.
+- With the `generational` feature enabled, `Ptr` includes generation tracking that detects use-after-remove bugs by returning None or panicking when a stale pointer is used.
 - Cursors and pointer APIs assume pointers originate from this map.
-Using stale/foreign pointers is a logic error and may return unexpected results or panic but will not result in undefined behavior.
+Using foreign pointers is a logic error and may return unexpected results or panic but will not result in undefined behavior.

 ## Usage of Unsafe